Palmer Trinity School

 Palmer Trinity is the only Episcopal middle school and secondary school in Miami-Dade County, and along with Saint Andrew's School in Boca Raton, is one of two secondary schools in the Episcopal Diocese of Southeast Florida.
-The school is accredited by the Southern Association of Colleges and Schools and the Florida Council of Independent Schools.
+The school is accredited by the National Association of Independent Schools (NAIS) and the Southern Association of Colleges and Schools and the Florida Council of Independent Schools.

 History

 Palmer Trinity School was formed in 1991 when Palmer School (founded in 1972) and Trinity Episcopal School (founded in 1981) merged.
 The school was formerly located in the census-designated place of Cutler until the incorporation of Palmetto Bay on September 10, 2002.

-Palmer Trinity was badly damaged by Hurricane Andrew, but one building was used to host the 82nd Airborne for 6 weeks in the aftermath.
+Palmer Trinity was badly damaged by Hurricane Andrew in August 1992, but one building was used to host the 82nd Airborne for 6 weeks in the aftermath.

 After the merger, Palmer Trinity gradually grew from 300 to 650 students.
 A Humanities Building, Music Center, Fitness Facility, Math/Science Building, and expanded Library were added to the original three buildings.

-Palmer Trinity's campus incorporates South Florida flora, including gumbo limbo trees, royal poincianas, palms, ferns, and orchids.
+Palmer Trinity's campus incorporates South Florida flora and fauna, including gumbo limbo trees, royal poincianas, palms, ferns, orchids, iguanas, and peacocks.
 It has the largest grounds of any independent school in Miami-Dade County.

 It has encouraged the use of wireless laptop computers since 1999, and has 50 athletic teams.

 Today Palmer Trinity’s students, over 50% of whom are bilingual, come from 37 countries.
 Students come from Christian, Jewish, Islamic, and Hindu religious backgrounds.

-Palmer Trinity has attempted to expand its campus onto a neighboring 33 acre property since 2006.
-A legal debate that has been in and out of appellate courts has cost millions of dollars to both Village of Palmetto Bay and Palmer Trinity.
+Palmer Trinity has expanded its campus to almost 60 acres, including 33 acres to the south of the original campus, and a Head of School home.

+The school's mascot is a falcon, and it takes its logo from the Atlanta Falcons.

+The school's current head of school is Patrick Roberts; the middle school principal is Peter Tolmach and the upper school principal is Ashley Chapman.